 The first thing I do before even setting a budget with my clients is to review all their expenses.
 Knowing where your money is going is SO important.
 Now is not the time to avoid looking at your bank statements, it’s time to investigate.
-Start by downloading the last six months’ worth of transactions and go through and see what is being debited out of your accounts or charged to your credit card.
+Start by downloading the last six months’ worth of transactions.
+Go through and see what is being debited out of your accounts or charged to your credit card.
 What discretionary expenses can be cancelled?
 This blog post here will give you 20 quick ideas for where you may be able to cut back.
 Then, if possible, flow those savings into a separate savings account to build up your emergency fund.
-If your income has stopped or reduced and you have to dip into your emergency fund, don’t panic, that is what it’s there for.
+If your income has stopped or reduced and you have to dip into your emergency fund, don’t panic.
+That is what it’s there for.

 We don’t often think about negotiating on our non-discretionary expenses, but especially during this crisis, there are ways to reduce these costs by having a conversation with your provider.
 For example, if you have a mortgage many banks are offering “loan repayment holidays” if you meet the financial hardship criteria.
 The criteria differ by lender, so check with your bank for details.
 If you don’t meet the criteria but are concerned about your cashflow you may still want to think about restructuring your loan – speak to your bank or mortgage broker to see what options are available to you.

-If you are renting, there is also the possibility of negotiating reduced rent, for a period of time, on compassionate grounds.
-This is completely at the discretion of your landlord, but most will prefer to keep a tenant and reduce the rent short term than have to find another one (especially when open homes have been banned as part of the shutdown).
-Obviously, this should only be done if you truly are in financial hardship, remember your landlord may also be facing financial difficulties during this crisis.
+If you are renting, there is also the possibility of negotiating reduced rent on compassionate grounds.
+This is completely at the discretion of your landlord.
+However, most will prefer to keep a tenant and reduce the rent short term than have to find another one.
+This is especially when open homes have been banned as part of the shutdown.
+Obviously, this should only be done if you truly are in financial hardship.
+Remember your landlord may also be facing financial difficulties during this crisis.

 Governments around the world know the financial impacts of COVID-19 are very serious.
 As a result, many have announced significant economic stimulus packages.
 This is essentially a range of financial assistance packages for individuals and businesses affected by COVID-19.
 New measures are being added and schemes expanded regularly, so make sure you check your own government’s website for details.
 If you need assistance now, apply as soon as possible.
 For Australians, you can find information on your entitlements here, for UK residents here and US citizens here.